 What is Stormwater?

-Stormwater is water on land surface that originates from precipitation.
+Stormwater is water on land surfaces that originates from precipitation.
 It is a natural and important part of the hydrologic cycle.
-Some precipitation will soak into the ground and become part of the soil moisture.
-Most will run over the land surface and arroyos, through streets, or through engineer-built channels and drains.
+Some precipitation soaks into the ground and becomes part of the soil moisture.
+Most of it runs over land and arroyos or through streets, channels and drains.

-Floods are among the most devastating of natural disasters.
-Flooding occurs when stormwater runoff exceeds the capacity of the arroyo or channel conveying the flow downstream.
-Adverse impacts from floods can include loss of life, property damage and dislocation.
-Damage from runoff can be curtailed by implementing the following: 1) land use development controls and open space planning, 2) erosion controls to limit debris entrainment, 3) structural flood control systems, and 4) stormwater systems.
+Flooding occurs when stormwater runoff exceeds the capacity of an arroyo or channel.
+Adverse impacts include dislocation, property damage and loss of life.
+Damage from runoff can be curtailed by implementing the following:

 Arroyos and Open Space

-Arroyos provide a natural stormwater runoff conveyance with built in energy dissipation and debris removal features.
-Some arroyos will be protected from development and set aside to remain as natural channels.
-In addition to arroyos, natural depressions can also be used to retain runoff.
-These areas can be integrated into the stormwater system while preserving the space as a wilderness area.
-Ten percent of the stormwater fee revenue is used to acquire and maintain these precious open spaces.
+Natural arroyos provide a stormwater runoff conveyance with built in energy dissipation and debris removal features.
+Some arroyos are protected from development and remain as natural channels.
+Natural depressions can also be used to retain stormwater runoff.
+These areas can be integrated into the stormwater system while being preserved as wilderness areas.

 Detention ponds are a key part of the stormwater system.
-They retain water, dissipate energy, percolate stormwater into the aquifers and remove debris.
-Historically, ponds were narrow and deep and fenced to keep people out.
+They retain water, dissipate energy, percolate stormwater into aquifers and remove debris.
+Historically, ponds were narrow, deep and fenced to keep people out.
 Recently, they have been made wide and shallow, so grass, trees and other park features can be incorporated.
-More detention ponds will be made into park ponds.
-This allows them to retain their stormwater function and increases the number of parks in our city.
+More detention ponds will be constructed as park ponds.
+This allows them to retain their stormwater function and increases the number of city parks.